lalrow/The-AI-Engineer-Challenge/DOCUMENTATION_CONSOLIDATED.md

 This document consolidates all markdown documentation files in the project, organized by modification date with a cutoff of October 11, 2025.

----

 ## SECTION 1: Files Updated or Created After October 11, 2025

-This section contains 9 documentation files modified after Oct 11, 2025, including the Phase 2 RAGAS evaluation completion summary, semantic chunking implementation details, agent similarity scoring documentation, and updated project READMEs.
-These documents reflect the latest state of the Diagnostician Agent, RAG pipeline evaluation, single Qdrant database enforcement, and current development workflows.
+This section contains 9 documentation files modified after Oct 11, 2025, including Phase 2 RAGAS completion, semantic chunking notes, agent similarity scoring, and updated READMEs.

----
+They represent the current, authoritative state for evaluation, Qdrant policy, and workflows.
+All use uv for Python tasks and enforce a single persistent Qdrant instance.
+Use these for the latest instructions, metrics, and merge guidance.

-### tests/evals/PHASE2_COMPLETION_SUMMARY.md
+tests/evals/PHASE2_COMPLETION_SUMMARY.md
 # Phase 2 Golden RAGAS Evaluation — Completion Summary

 ## ✅ Task Completed